sebastienrousseau/dotfiles/docs/README.md

 [![Download Dotfiles v0.2.458][download_button]][download]

-Dotfiles aggregates a collection of standalone configuration files (dotfiles) combined into a `shell` directory that can be used to customize your development environment across numerous computers and operating systems (macOS, Windows, Linux).
+Dotfiles aggregates a collection of standalone configuration files (dotfiles) combined into a `lib` directory that can be used to customize your development environment across numerous computers and operating systems (macOS, Windows, Linux).